fireice-uk/xmr-stak/doc/compile/compile.md

 nVidia always puts the runtime-included CUDA version in the release notes PDF for whatever driver, doesn't hurt to double check your specific one.

-For better navigation of CUDA version matching, xmr-stak will display both version numbers during CUDA detection phases such as `[9.2/10.0]` which is the compiled (SDK) version and the current (driver) runtime version.
+For better navigation of CUDA version matching, xmr-stak-rx will display both version numbers during CUDA detection phases such as `[9.2/10.0]` which is the compiled (SDK) version and the current (driver) runtime version.